opensource-observer/oso/apps/docs/blog/2024-05-16-impact-metrics-rf4/index.md

 This metric expresses Interactions from Trusted Optimism Users and Total Transactions as a simple ratio.
 Using a ratio makes it easier to compare trusted user levels across big projects and small projects side-by-side.
 For example, a project with 10K trusted transactions out of 20K total transactions would score better than a project with 10K trusted transactions out of 50K total transactions.
 This indicator is nuanced because it recognizes that minimizing bot / farming / sybil activity might go against economic incentives in the short term but is important for network quality in the long term.
 Given that this indicator is calculated on a percentage basis, projects with fewer than 100 users are not evaluated.

+See the [Trusted User Model](#trusted-user-model) section above for more information on how trusted users are defined.

 ### Users Onboarded

 Count of trusted users to the Superchain who were onboarded over the RF4 scope period (October 2023 - June 2024) and who interacted with a project within their first 30 days on the Superchain.

 Getting 1 billion users onchain won’t be easy.
 It will require better onramps and onchain UX than crypto natives are accustomed to.
-This metric identifies projects that helped onboard new users to the Superchain since October 2023.
+This metric identifies projects that helped onboard new, "trusted users" to the Superchain since October 2023.
 In order to qualify, a new user has to also be in the set of trusted users.
 Then, any project on any chain that a user interacted with in their first month on the Superchain is counted.
 This is often multiple projects per new user.
 Supporting projects that are the first port of call for new users is essential for expanding the size and reach of the Superchain user’s base.

+See the [Trusted User Model](#trusted-user-model) section above for more information on how trusted users are defined.

 ### Average Daily Active Addresses (DAAs)